theold190/active-almeria/README.md

 Almeria's activities [![Check links](https://github.com/theold190/active-almeria/actions/workflows/ci.yml/badge.svg)](https://github.com/theold190/active-almeria/actions/workflows/ci.yml)
 ====================

-Here is a collection of ideas for various type of activities in [Almeria](https://en.wikipedia.org/wiki/Almer%C3%ADa) (Spain).
+Here is a collection of ideas for various type of activities in [Almeria municipality](https://en.wikipedia.org/wiki/Almer%C3%ADa) (Spain).
 List is based on personal experience, ideas and tips from friends.
 For convenience, activities are divided by seasons of the year.
 Feel free to share the information with others.

 Follow next link for suggestions on [special events](events.md).
 There are even some [extras](extras.md) near Almeria.